This table shows that the taxes you pay on an ETF or ETC are determined by its asset class.

 Equities | |||

-Bonds | |||
+Bonds/money market | |||

 Commodities |

-Source: www.gov.uk; as of 04/07/2020
+Source: www.gov.uk; as of 28/11/2023

 The UK’s progressive tax system typically means that higher earners pay more tax than lower earners and annual tax-free allowances are available for the above taxes too.

 However, most people pay their highest marginal rates on income tax and that’s why it’s commonly thought that bond ETFs should be sheltered in your ISAs and SIPPs first.
-The reality is that rule-of-thumb is easily broken by your individual circumstances, the unpredictable future returns of your investments, and future changes to the tax system.
+Yet that rule-of-thumb is easily broken by your individual circumstances, the unpredictable future returns of your investments, and future changes to the tax system.
 For example, the ‘bonds-shelter-first’ guidance may not apply if you’re heavily invested in low-yielding short term bonds, and enjoy stellar equities growth that builds up large capital gains.

-A good tax planner may be able to help steer you, and they could also advise if you need help with the following list of tax wrinkles that affect many UK investors:
+A good tax planner may be able to help steer you, and they could also advise if you need help with the following list of tax wrinkles that affect many UK investors.

 Accumulating/capitalising ETFs